dahlia/fedify/docs/manual/collections.md

 ---
-parent: Manual
-nav_order: 6
-metas:
 description: >-
   Fedify provides a generic way to construct and handle collections.
   This section explains how to work with collections in Fedify.
+prev:
+  text: Inbox listeners
+  link: ./inbox.md
+next:
+  text: NodeInfo
+  link: ./nodeinfo.md
 ---

 Collections